sfl0r3nz05/Medium/Chaincode implementation for managing the drafting of roaming agreements/README.md

 6. [Models](https://github.com/sfl0r3nz05/NLP-DLT/blob/sentencelvl/chaincode/implementation/models.go): This module contains the definitions of variables, structures and data types supported by the chaincode.
 In addition, different error types are defined for proper error handling.

 Other relevant features defined chaincode implementation are:
 - [Logrus library](https://github.com/sirupsen/logrus) used for log generation.
-Relevant information such as the channel, the method, the error definition as well as the error message obtained from the chaincode itself is included in each of the logs emitted.
+Relevant information such as the channel, the method, the error definition as well as the error message obtained from the chaincode itself is included in each of the logs generated.
 The following is an example of a log defined for the *verifyOrg* method:

     ```
     log.Errorf("[%s][%s][verifyOrg] Error recovering: %v", CHANNEL_ENV, ERRORRecoveringOrg, err.Error())